ufz/ogs/web/content/docs/userguide/process-dependent-configuration/Heat_Transport_BHE_PipelineNetwork/index.md

 ### < BHE data container >

 In order to use the PipeNetwork feature, the pre-built and saved TESPy network model in the above section is required.
-A csv file `bhe_network.csv` which containing all the OGS-TESPy transferred BHE's information needs to be created.
-The PipeNetwork feature will access this csv file to initialize the exchange data container between OGS and TESPy during the simulation.
-All BHEs have to be included in this csv file.
+A CSV file `bhe_network.csv` which containing all the OGS-TESPy transferred BHE's information needs to be created.
+The PipeNetwork feature will access this CSV file to initialize the exchange data container between OGS and TESPy during the simulation.
+All BHEs have to be included in this CSV file.
 Please take notice that all BHE names located in the data_index column have to be identical with the BHE names defined in the corresponding TESPy network model.

 ```bash
 data_index;BHE_id;Tin_val;Tout_val;Tout_node_id;flowrate